Camp Andrade |

 See also NIKE Sites of the Los Angeles Defense Area from Fort MacArthur Museum Association

-An AAA training center adjacent to March Army Air Field (March USAF Base).
-The main site of the actual training was at Mojave Gun Range (now Fort Irwin).
+An Anti-Aircraft Artillery Training and Replacement Center located adjacent to March Army Air Field (March USAF Base).
+The main site of the live-fire training was at Mojave Gun Range (now Fort Irwin).
+Air defense for the base was handled separately by the 507th Coast Artillery Regiment (AA) under the direct command of the Western Defense Command.
 Post later became a POW camp and disciplinary barracks.
 Site is now a VA Cemetery, golf course and housing for March Air Base.
 Some concrete foundations still remain.

 Fort Irwin (U.S. Military Reservation)